Cadillac Escalade for Sale

-Each generation has seen extensive customization in the aftermarket with the most popular models being the blacked out or platinum editions.
-Limousine services prefer the blacked out look for VIP transport while the platinum is popular with celebrities.
-If you were looking for a used Cadillac Escalade, a good start would be to look for an Escalade for sale by owner.
+Each generation has seen extensive customization in the aftermarket with the most popular models being the blacked-out or platinum editions came murdered out from the factory.
+Limousine services prefer the blacked-out look for VIP transport while the platinum is popular with celebrities.
+If you were looking for a used Escalade for sale, a good start would be to look for a supercharged Escalade for sale by owner.
 It’s also quite easy to find a new Cadillac Escalade for sale on most Cadillac car lots.
-The Escalade price starts in the low $70,000s and quickly raises to $90,000 for the Escalade Premium Collection.
-Escalade was Cadillac’s unforeseen invasion of the full size luxury market when it was first released in 1999.
+The price starts in the low $70,000s and quickly raises to $90,000 for the Escalade Premium Collection.
+Escalade was Cadillac’s unforeseen invasion of the full-size luxury market when it was first released in 1999.
 Powered by GM’s venerable 5.7-liter V8, it was the first SUV to offer Bose surround sound.
-Production lasted until mid 2000 when GM redesigned all full size truck platforms.
+Production lasted until mid-2000 when GM redesigned all full-size truck platforms.
 The public went wild and the aftermarket responded.
-Escalades were customized for athletes and celebrities alike so Cadillac spent 2001 making sure the next version was even more impressive.
+Customized Escalades for athletes and celebrities alike so Cadillac spent 2001 making sure the next version was even more impressive.

-The durable body-on-frame design has stood the test of time, with many first and second generation ‘Sclades still on the road.
-But if you don’t plan on owning one for over a decade a Cadillac Escalade lease is a popular option.
-A new Cadillac Escalade is a significant investment, but it will provide years of elegance and utility that can’t be matched.
+The durable body-on-frame design has stood the test of time, with many first and second-generation Escalades still on the road.
+But if you don’t plan on owning one for over a decade a lease is a popular option.
+A new SUV is a significant investment, but it will provide years of elegance and utility that can’t be matched.

 To stay ahead of the competition the SUV was redesigned again for the 2015 model year.
 Generation IV began production in early 2014 at the Arlington Texas Assembly Plant.
-A new 6.2 liter engine featured direct injection and cylinder deactivation for better fuel economy.
+A new 6.2-liter engine featured direct injection and cylinder deactivation for better fuel economy.
 All 2015 models retained the six-speed automatic transmission.
-For model year 2016 a new eight-speed automatic was introduced.
+For the model year 2016, a new eight-speed automatic was introduced.

 News, Photos, Video, Specs, - Blog.dupontREGISTRY.com